Lighting Research Center

 The course will provide training in the application of 3D printing to the design, prototyping, and manufacturing of lighting system components, and give participants the knowledge and skills needed to begin applying this technology in their own companies.

-Course instruction will include collaborative, hands-on activities using physical components and parts provided by the LRC.
 Course participants will work interactively with course faculty in live, remote laboratory sessions.
 Participants will also design components that will be additively manufactured at the LRC and returned to participants for evaluation as part of the course sessions.

-The course will begin on January 25, 2023, and will run through February 22, 2023.
-Classes will meet on five Wednesdays from 11:00 AM to 1:30 PM US Eastern Time.
+The course will begin on July 9, 2025 and will run through August 6, 2025.
+Classes will meet on five Wednesdays from 11:30 AM to 1:30 PM US Eastern Time.
 A more detailed schedule of course activities, presentations, and assignments will be provided upon registration for the course.

 An overview of course content is included below.

-Date TBD – Session 2: Comparison of 3D printing processes and technologies, including an overview of the various types of 3D printing technologies and the pros and cons of each in terms of rate, quality, value engineering, and flexibility.
+July 16, 2025 - Session 2: Comparison of 3D printing processes and technologies, including an overview of the various types of 3D printing technologies and the pros and cons of each in terms of rate, quality, value engineering, and flexibility.
 The session will also cover availability of materials, material properties needed for lighting products and their certification, and the impact of printing parameters and post-processing on final product finish and lighting design targets.
-Also to be discussed is 3D object creation with computer-aided design (CAD), including a review of slicing software programs and requirements.
-As part of this session, each participant will design an optical component.
-The design will be emailed to the LRC to be additively manufactured and returned to each participant for evaluation in a later course session.
+The selection of individual participants’ course projects will occur during this session.
+The project entails designing, 3D printing, and characterizing a specific light fixture component(s) or a complete fixture selected by the participant.

-Date TBD – Session 3: Optical component printing, including a review of the printing process for both transmissive and reflective optical components, as well as 3D printing design and fabrication parameter pitfalls, tips, and suggestions.
-The discussion will start with an introduction to photometry and colorimetry terms and the short- and long-term requirements of optical components for different lighting applications.
-This session will include a live interactive lesson in which course faculty will lead participants through the measurement and evaluation of 3D-printed optical components.
-This session will also include short-term and long-term performance characterization of both transmissive and reflective 3D printed components, as well as an interactive discussion session on the optical performance effects due to 3D print parameters, orientation, and post-processing of 3D-printed components.
+July 23, 2025 - Session 3: Discussion of optical component printing, including a review of the printing process for both transmissive and reflective optical components, as well as 3D printing design and fabrication parameter pitfalls, tips, and suggestions.
+The discussion will begin with an introduction to photometry and colorimetry terms, followed by an examination of the short- and long-term requirements of optical components for various lighting applications.
+This session will also include a live interactive lesson in which the course faculty will lead participants through the measurement and evaluation of 3D-printed optical components.
+This session will also include research results of short-term and long-term performance characterization of both transmissive and reflective components.
+The session will discuss 3D object creation with computer-aided design (CAD), including a review of slicing software programs and requirements for 3D printing of optical components.
+As part of this session, each participant will have to design an optical component as a take home assignment.
+The participants will share the CAD model(s) with the LRC.
+The LRC team will guide the design fabrication using selected 3D printing technologies and materials at 3D printing service vendors.
+The fabricated components will be either shipped to the LRC for characterization. .

 Cost and Registration